5x 2 13x 6 Factor

 A Deeper Dive: Understanding Prime Factorization

 Prime factorization is a cornerstone of number theory.
 It's the process of expressing a composite number (a number with more than two factors) as a product of its prime factors.
-This method is crucial because it provides a unique representation for every composite number.
-No two composite numbers have the same prime factorization.
+But this method is crucial because it provides a unique representation for every composite number.
+Here's the thing — no two composite numbers have the same prime factorization.
 This uniqueness is fundamental to various mathematical applications.

 The Fundamental Theorem of Arithmetic states that every integer greater than 1 can be represented uniquely as a product of prime numbers (disregarding the order of the factors).
 This theorem is the foundation for many advanced mathematical concepts and algorithms.